Watering

 Prevention

-• Bottom-water periodically to ensure the full root zone is moistened
+• Bottom-water periodically even when not in drought recovery, to make sure the full root zone gets moistened evenly

 Quick Summary